RTK/cage/README.md

 [Looking for examples?](doc/widgets.md)

 ### Don't quite like what you see?
 Flutter currently does not provide any access to metadata.
 Thus fancy metadata/annotations used by libraries like angular currently do not work out of the box.
 For further development build_tools will be evaluated and may can be used productive someday.
-This will hopefully increase the currently needed boiletplate code.
+This will hopefully decrease the usage of currently needed boiletplate code.